Krzysztonek/Krzysztonek-Icons/README.md

 * [Custom Brand Icons](https://github.com/elax46/custom-brand-icons) by @elax46
 * [Homeassistant Custom Icons](https://github.com/mathoudebine/homeassistant-custom-icons) by @mathoudebine

-who did a lot to allow me to create and share such a repo.
+who did a lot to allow the author to create and share such a repo.